drensin/Remixatron/README.md

 # Remixatron
 (c) 2017-2021 - Dave Rensin - drensin@gmail.com

+__NOTE:__ This is a CLI.
+If you would prefer a GUI, please see [here](https://github.com/drensin/Remixatron/tree/master/Web%20UI).
+Also note that Windows users are reporting dependency problems with the CLI.
+If you use Windows, you should definitely use the GUI.

 This program attempts to recreate the wonderful Infinite Jukebox (http://www.infinitejuke.com) on the command line in Python.
 It groups musically similar beats of a song into clusters and then plays a random path through the song that makes musical sense, but not does not repeat.
 It will do this infinitely.
 ***
 # Demo Video